SHOWS AND TICKETS

 The Norwegian company Grusomhetens will perform the work of Norway's native son Henrik Ibsen when it presents Fjeldfuglen (The Mountain Bird), an 1859 opera with libretto by Ibsen.

 Galapagos Art Space's weekly spectacular Floating Kabarette continues into its' 21st straight season!
 Hosted by the inimitable Bastard Keith, who introduces a weekly rotating cast of NYC's Hottest Talent, including Aerialists, Burlesquers, Jugglers, Dancers, and much more!
 A whirlwind 2.5 hour spectacle that is sure to leave a lasting impression, Floating Kabarette is also a premiere club night and equally fun for dates, birthday parties, bachelor/bachelorette parties and more.
 Set in an operatic theatre positioned over a 5,000 gallon reflecting pool, expect an evening full of sexy surprises, terrifying stunts, and extreme skill unlike any other, filled with great music both current and classic.

-Celebrating 10 years worldwide, Fuerza Bruta is an uninhibited and unforgettable show you have to see to believe!
+DON'T MISS FUERZA BRUTA – MUST CLOSE AUGUST 28!
+Celebrating 11 years worldwide, Fuerza Bruta is an uninhibited and unforgettable show you have to see to believe!
 This theatrical thrill ride combines euphoria-inducing live music and breathtaking aerial displays in a performance that's as exhilarating as it is addictive.
 Flood your senses and experience the "sexy, heart-pounding fantasy" (Daily News) of Fuerza Bruta.